MichalVaclavek/wEasy/README.md

 1] Cloning project from GitHub to your local Git repository:

 Open Git Repositories View.
 Window -> Show View -> Other -> Git -> Git Repositories In that new View click on "Clone a Git repository", fill in URI: https://github.com/MichalVaclavek/wEasy and click "Next".
-Select "next_development" (or master) branch, and click "Next".
+If not selected, select "master" branch, and click "Next".
 Select directory where the local repository will be located/cloned to, click "Finish".

 2] Importing project from local Git repository to Eclipse:
 Go to File -> Import -> Maven -> Existing Maven Project -> Next, select Directory where you cloned the project (step 1).
 Click "Finish" and your project is imported into Eclipse and ready to run.